 What is an Apprenticeship, how much will you earn?

-Apprenticeships are great if you know what job you want to do and you want to work and learn at the same time.
+Do you learn better when you can learn through doing something?
+Do you know what job you want to do in the future?
+Would you like to work and learn at the same time - and get paid?

-There are over 1,500 different types of jobs you can do an apprenticeship in across 170 different industries, from law to graphic design, advertising to electric vehicle engineering...
+There are over 1,500 different jobs roles you can do an apprenticeship in across 170 different industries, from law to graphic design, advertising to electric vehicle engineering.

 What qualifications do I need to do an apprenticeship?